swisskyrepo/DamnWebScanner/README.md

 - New XSS vectors, work in different contexts (JS var, JS function, inside HTML tag, outside HTML tag)
 - Basic page to list the vulnerabilities URL and TYPE
 - Time based SQLi scanner using polyglot vectors (MySQL, SQLite, Oracle, Postgresql, SQL Server)
-- New logo for the plugin
+- New logo for the extension

 ## TODO - Work in progress
 - Should detect target in source code.. (list of targets, then launch scan)